The 46-unit bachelor of arts in art degree program provides innovative and rigorous concentrations in studio art and art history/studio art.

 Students are not required to submit portfolios for admission to the undergraduate programs.
 Lower-division courses are open to all interested students on a space-available basis.
 Upper-division courses generally have prerequisites for admission.
 Students should check the University bulletin for specific information about each course or speak with faculty advisors.

 Applications for admission to the art major are accepted by the University's Office of Enrollment Services only during the application filing periods of October 1 - November 30 (for admission the following fall) and August 1-31 (for admission the following spring).
 Applications received outside of these two filing periods will not be considered.

 For undergraduate admission information please visit the SF State Admissions website.

 Lower-division art courses taken at community colleges may satisfy some of the requirements for the major program.
 Advanced courses taken at accredited colleges and universities may also be considered for transfer.
 Visit the transfer student page for more information.

-Students should meet with a faculty adviser at least once a semester to remain on track for a timely graduation.
+Students should meet with a faculty advisor at least once a semester to remain on track for a timely graduation.
 Faculty advising is available during fall and spring semesters with limited advising during the summer and winter.
-Students can meet with an adviser prior to entering the University.
+Students can meet with an advisor prior to entering the University.
 Visit our advising page for detailed information.